mediassumani/ShazamLite/README.md

 ### Quick start

-NOTE: ShazamLite only has two powerfull methods
+<b>NOTE</b>: ShazamLite only has two powerfull methods:

-  - get : Use this for most requests when getting data from an API.
+  - * get : Use this for most requests when getting data from an API.
-  - set : Use this for when you're sending data to an API.
+  - * set : Use this for when you're sending data to an API.

 * Your Model - make sure it conforms to the Codable protocol.

 ```swift

   struct Todo: Codable {

       var userId: Int?